 This bench (opens in new tab) from Ikea is not only great for storing soft furnishings when it (inevitably) starts to rain but it can also double up as a coffee table.

-6. Pile up crates and baskets(opens in new tab)
+6. Pile up storage crates and baskets(opens in new tab)

 Crates, baskets and even old pallets can be great for storing smaller, everyday gardening items.
 They are sustainable, too, and will make a great feature in an eco-friendly garden.

-Get lots more tips on creating an eco-friendly garden in our guide.
+- Get lots more tips on creating an eco-friendly garden in our guide.

-7. Upcycle your unwanted furniture
+7. Upcycle old furniture

-Find out how to paint furniture in our guide.
+- Find out how to paint furniture in our guide.

 8. Make your log storage a focal point(opens in new tab)

 Unless you have copious amounts of room indoors, keeping your supply of logs outdoors is essential.
 But log storage needn’t be purely practical; if you invest in something decorative it can turn a big pile of wood into a beautiful focal point.

 The Log Store (opens in new tab) from The Vintage Industrial has different sections so you can easily organise your firewood and its striking design would make a centrepiece in any garden.